elizeusjunior/App/README.md

 grunt
 ```

 Grunt is a javascript task runner which will generate a optimized package, deploy it into a dist folder and launch on your web-browser.
-There are other options to help as well as: "Grunt test", to start karma unit tests, "Grunt dist", to only generate the package, "Grunt serve" to start-up the web-server, and "Grunt run", to quick generate the package deploy and start to serve.
+There are other options to support you as well as: "Grunt test", to start Karma Unit tests, "Grunt dist", to only generate the package, "Grunt serve" to start-up the web-server, and "Grunt run", to quick generate the package deploy and start serving.

 ## Testing using Karma.
 ![alt text](https://karma-runner.github.io/assets/img/banner.png "Karma")

-To manually test the project, browse to public/test/ folder and type the command:
+To manually the Unit Test of the project, browse to public/test/ folder and type the command:

 ```
 karma start karma.conf.js